 Australian exports to Latin America are on the rise, thanks to greater regional development and demand.
 Australia’s economy holds the world record for consecutive quarterly GDP growth, spanning 26 years.
 The country sports one of the world’s freest economies and a high level of productivity.
-Australia’s GDP is currently nearly US$1.2 trillion.
+Australia’s GDP is currently nearly US$1.6 trillion.

-Australia’s Exports to Latin America: international trade environment
+Australian Exports to Latin America: international trade environment

 Australia’s ‘free trade’ mantra and connection with powerful markets has developed a formidable economy that ranks twentieth largest in the world.
 Its exports to key trading partners topped US$253.8 billion in 2018 alone.